aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ```

 ## `fromNodeProviderChain()`

+- May use `@aws-sdk/client-sts`, `@aws-sdk/client-sso`, etc. depending on
+  which link in the chain finally resolves credentials.
+- Not available in browsers & native apps

 The credential provider used as default in the Node.js clients, but with default role assumers so
 you don't need to import them from STS client and supply them manually.
 You normally don't need